Andrea Curtis is an award-winning writer and editor.

 Her latest book, The Stop: How the Fight for Good Food Transformed a Community and Inspired a Movement, written with Nick Saul, is a bestseller and a winner of the Taste Canada Food Writing Award.
 It also won an Award of Merit at the Heritage Toronto Awards, and was nominated for the Toronto Book Award and the OLA Evergreen Award.
 Her first book, the critically acclaimed creative nonfiction work Into the Blue: Family Secrets and the Search for a Great Lakes Shipwreck (Random House) won the Edna Staebler Award for Creative Non-Fiction.

 Andrea also writes for children and is following up the bestselling What’s for Lunch?
-How Schoolchildren Eat Around the World with a new nonfiction book called Eat This! in 2017.
+How Schoolchildren Eat Around the World with a new nonfiction book called Eat This!
+How Fast Food Marketing Gets You to Buy Junk (and how to fight back) in spring 2017.
 Her young adult novel, Big Water, will be published in early 2018.

 Her writing has appeared in Toronto Life, Cottage Life, Chatelaine, Canadian Geographic, Explore, This Magazine, Utne Reader, The Globe & Mail, The National Post and Today’s Parent, among other publications.